kahhongt/kahhongt.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Kah Hong, a data scientist serving some hungry folks in Southeast Asia.
-I am currently focused on statistical modelling and product experimentation, but have just enough expertise in machine learning and optimisation concepts to work on impactful projects.
-Particularly, I am interested in the modelling of time series and geographical trends for a myriad of use cases - ranging from product analytics, social sciences, and quantitative research in finance.

-I am creating this website to showcase some projects I will be working on - it is also a platform for me to learn to illustrate data insights in a way that is wholesome and palatable.
+I am Kah Hong.
+I am interested in Bayesian Modelling, optimisation and analytical solutions to inference problems across consumer technology, social sciences, and the financial markets.

 ### Contact
 I can be contacted at kahhong.tai[at]gmail.com